 Why We Are Doing It

 Most merchants implement breadcrumb trails on their websites.
 They are a standard convention to help shoppers sort product views by category, determine which category the product is from, and find their way back if they make a wrong turn in their search.
 But even trusted conventions should be tested and optimized.
-We wanted to test the effects of removing the breadcrumb trail to see if it reduced distractions for the buyer.
+We wanted to test the effects of removing the breadcrumb trail to see if it reduced distractions for the buyer during the checkout process.

 ANALYSIS OF DATA

 What It Means

 We are noting a significant impact on revenue when breadcrumbs are removed from merchant sites.
 No results are indicating that this treatment is providing a positive user experience.
 However, a subset of merchants (38.1%) is seeing a modest RPV lift among mobile users.